 The CFI releases funding to the recipient institution once all finalization documents have been received and satisfactorily reviewed and any specific conditions have been addressed.
-All instalments to the institution are subject to the CFI receiving funding from the Government of Canada, which is subject to sufficient parliamentary appropriations.
-Instalment payments by CFI to the institution are also subject to CFI management review and authorization of each instalment and the fulfillment of any condition that may be applicable to the payment of such instalments.
+All instalments to institutions are subject to the CFI receiving funding from the Government of Canada, which is subject to sufficient parliamentary appropriations.

+Instalment payments by the CFI to institutions are also subject to review and authorization of each instalment by CFI management and the fulfillment of any condition that may be applicable to the payment of such instalments.

 The CFI reserves the right to defer or suspend subsequent instalments if transfers received from the Government of Canada are reduced or cancelled due to insufficient parliamentary appropriations, if an institution fails to comply with CFI policies or any of the terms or conditions agreed upon or if the need for funds is not demonstrated.

 The CFI sends funds only to the recipient institution.
 For multi-institutional projects, the recipient institution is responsible for receiving and distributing the funds to other participating institutions according to the terms of the inter-institutional agreement.
 For large and complex projects where funding for construction or renovation is requested, it is possible that the instalment for the equipment to be located in the constructed or renovated space will be paid only when this space is ready to house the equipment.
 This will be determined following the CFI's risk assessment for the project.
-The CFI makes electronic deposits to a pre-arranged bank account; it issues payments by cheque on an exceptional basis only.
+The CFI makes electronic deposits to a pre-arranged bank account.
 The CFI sends the account administrator and the liaison a payment notification via email.